akn9050/Roles-and-Policies/ROLES.md

 **/publicIPAddresses/write**	- Creates a public Ip address or updates an existing public Ip address.</br>
 **/publicIPAddresses/delete**	- Deletes a public Ip address.</br>
 **/publicIPAddresses/join/action** - Joins a public ip address.</br></br>
-If the user wants to create Load Balancer,the following actions along with Microsoft.Networks in Rbac file.</br>
+If the user wants to create Load Balancer, use the following actions along with Microsoft.Networks in Rbac file.</br>
 **/loadBalancers/read**-	Gets a load balancer definition.</br>
 **/loadBalancers/write**-	Creates a load balancer or updates an existing load balancer.</br>
 **/loadBalancers/delete**-	Deletes a load balancer.</br>